7. Arrays

 How Reference Types (Arrays and Objects) are Stored in Memory

-So, instead, they are stored in an area called the heap and a reference to their heap address is stored in the variable instead.
+Instead, the data in arrays and objects are stored in an area called the heap and a reference to their heap address is stored in the variable instead.

 As a result, we can mutate the contents of an array without reassigning the variable because the variable doesn't hold the array, it holds a reference to the array!